A new gas is helping keep Australians cool without adding significantly to global warming...Read more

 Refrigerant can leak or evaporate over time meaning your air con system will begin to deteriorate and have to work harder meaning more fuel is getting used up.
 Even new cars can lose approximately 20% of their refrigerant gas in the first two years.

 To avoid this happening it is strongly recommended that the refrigerant in your Automotive Air Conditioner system is refilled completely within four years of the manufacture date and every two to three years after that.

 A car air conditioning service every twelve months means you can assist protection from costly breakdowns now and in the future - and a well serviced Automotive Air Conditioning system actually saves you money because it reduces your overall fuel usage.

 You should bring your vehicle to a qualified workshop such as Woodward's Auto Repairs on a regular basis to make sure the air conditioning system continues performing correctly as well as having the mechanics appraise the condition of the whole vehicle.

-Repco Authorised Car Service mechanics perform a 65 point safety check with every service and are usually able to warn you about any items that may need replacement in the near future or those that are already worn beyond repair.
+Repco Authorised Car Service mechanics perform a 65 Point Vehicle Inspection report with every service and are usually able to warn you about any items that may need replacement in the near future or those that are already worn beyond repair.